How Often Should You Get a Facial?

-At its core, a facial is a spa therapy or massage that seeks to combat a cornucopia of skin concerns as they pertain to the face.
-These skin concerns can include blemishes, signs of aging, dehydration, and more.
-Depending on your skin type and current issues, your facialist can cater your facial to suit you best.
+At its core, a facial is a spa treatment that seeks to combat a list of skin concerns as they pertain to the face.
+These skin concerns can include anything from blemishes, signs of aging, dehydration and more.
+Facials are often performed by a skin-care provider, either in-office or at a spa and depending on your skin type and current issues, they can give you the best advice on what facial will suit your needs.

 “Facials use mechanical methods to cleanse pores and remove debris from skin,” Dr. Bhanusali says.
 Mechanical (or physical) exfoliation involves the use of tools — think: an abrasive sponge or loofah — to physically remove dead skin cells on the skin’s surface.
-Chemical exfoliation, on the other hand, involves the use of skin care products formulated with acids—think: salicylic acid or alpha hydroxy acids—to chemically remove pore-clogged debris and cells off the skin’s surface.
-Many people will opt for a chemical peel, which is a type of facial treatment performed in a dermatologist or esthetician’s office.
-However, a standard facial will likely involve mechanical exfoliation to reveal brighter, more luminous looking skin.
+Chemical exfoliation, on the other hand, involves the use of skin-care products formulated with acids, like salicylic acid or alpha-hydroxy-acids, to chemically remove pore-clogged debris and cells off of the skin’s surface.
+Many people will opt for a chemical peel when they’re looking to reduce the appearance of discoloration, scars and signs of aging, while others like a more standard facial involving mechanical exfoliation when they want to reveal brighter, more luminous looking skin.

 There are plenty of beauty benefits to getting a facial.
 One of the biggest benefits of a facial is its ability to deep-clean your skin.
-When done by a professional, a facial — and extractions — can remove debris and gunk residing in your pores.
+When done by a professional, a facial — and facial extractions — can remove debris and gunk residing in your pores.
 As Dr. Bhanusali mentioned, facials often include an element of exfoliation as well, which can help reveal brighter, more radiant-looking skin.
-If you haven’t been able to curb the look of your dull skin, a facial may be calling your name.
-Depending on who you ask, a facial may even be considered an essential to maintaining the healthy look and feel of your skin.
+If you haven’t been able to revive the look of your dull skin, a facial may be calling your name.
+Depending on who you ask, a facial may even be considered essential to maintaining the healthy look and feel of your skin.

 Another benefit of facials has to do with relaxation.
-Your skin care provider will expose your skin to steam (to help dislodge pore impurities), massage your face, and help you to de-stress.
-Since feeling stressed can impact the look of your skin, taking an hour out of your hectic schedule every few months for a facial is just another way you can unwind and pamper yourself.
+Your skin-care provider will expose your skin to steam (to help dislodge pore impurities), massage your face and help you to de-stress.
+Because feeling stressed can impact the look of your skin, taking an hour out of your hectic schedule every few months for a facial is just another way you can unwind and pamper yourself.